icebert04/icebert04.github.io/_posts/2019-11-28-me,-my dad,-and-valle-verde-country-club.md

 Not that I am complaining.
 We did pretty okay.
 I grew up being a well-rounded person in my Dad's neighborhood.

 My father is a hard-working man.
-Some people say that he is a "Workaholic".
+Some people say that he is a **"Workaholic"**.
 He is a good provider.
 Sent me to a good school and equipped me with everything that I need.
 My weekly allowance was more than enough that I was able to save some money for things that kids of my age can't buy on their own.